-CP Rochester is partnering with Roberts Wesleyan College and Monroe2- Orleans BOCES to begin a college based transition program.
-In 2010 a $2.5 million grant was awarded to the Institute for Innovative Transition to be utilized to develop community- wide post secondary opportunities for individuals with intellectual disabilities.
-The grant is funded through the new U.S. Department of Education, Office of Postsecondary Education Transition, and Postsecondary Program for Students with Intellectual Disabilities.
+CP Rochester is partnering with Roberts Wesleyan College and Monroe2- Orleans BOCES to begin a college-based transition program.
+In 2010 a $2.5 million grant was awarded to the Institute for Innovative Transition to be utilized to develop community-wide post-secondary opportunities for individuals with intellectual disabilities.
+The new U.S. Department of Education, Office of Postsecondary Education Transition, and Postsecondary Program for Students with Intellectual Disabilities funds this grant.
 The B.E.L.L. program is made possible through this grant and partnering agencies such as ACCES- VR and OPWDD.

 - Designed for individuals with intellectual disabilities.

 - Offers collegiate opportunities for individuals over the age of 21.
-Individuals may enroll in the spring, summer, or fall semester.
+The process to enroll begins in January for the following Fall semester.
 Successful completion of 6 semesters leads to a Certificate awarded by Roberts Wesleyan College demonstrating individuals have met specific skill and academic competencies.

-- Full scholarships available- to cover the cost of 3 classes (can be taken for credit or audit).
+- Full scholarships are available- to cover the cost of three classes (can be taken for credit or audit).

-- Educational Assistants, Peer Mentors, and a Job Coach to support individuals in all 3 areas- Earning, Learning, and Living, utilizing a Person Centered approach.
+- Educational Assistants, Peer Mentors, and a Job Coach to support individuals in all three areas- Earning, Learning, and Living, utilizing a Person-Centered approach.

-- 6 semester program to include at least one experience per semester- During the six semesters the individual must complete 3 Social Experiences, 3 Work Experiences, and 3 Academic Experiences.
-Work experiences will be non paid internships.
+- Six-semester program to include at least one experience per semester- During the six semesters, the individual must complete three Social Experiences, three Work Experiences, and three Academic Experiences.
+Work experiences will be non-paid internships.

 - Literacy/ GED preparation